How indirect does “indirect” have to be for a legislator to not violate Article III Section 12 of the State Constitution? Rep. Kevin Jensen appears as fiscal officer on wife’s contracts with state.

 But given that the State Constitution says “indirectly,” it may be a question that needs to be answered.

-One thought on “How indirect does “indirect” have to be for a legislator to not violate Article III Section 12 of the State Constitution?
+3 thoughts on “How indirect does “indirect” have to be for a legislator to not violate Article III Section 12 of the State Constitution?
 Rep. Kevin Jensen appears as fiscal officer on wife’s contracts with state.”

 I think in a case like this which is very clear that it could be somewhat unethical, Kevin should remove himself from the business dealings or remove himself from the legislature.
 Even if there is no wrongdoing, which i expect is the case, the optics just don’t look good and this is a violation of the intent of the law to avoid any sort of conflicts that could potentially arise because of those intertwining relationships.